oliviermutombo/advance/README.md

 Should the card suit symbols not display on your terminal, try one of the following:
 - Change your terminal's font to one that allows UTF-8
 - Set the attribute **`poker.show-suit-symbol`** to **`false`** in your **application.properties** file. it should look like this:
     ```java
     poker.show-suit-symbol=false
     ```
   This will remplace the symbols with the first letter of the associated suit. e.g. **D** for Diamond, **C** for club, **H** for Heart and **S** for Spade
   However, since this demo executes from a jar file that is not associated to external resources, you will need to re-build the project everytime you make changes to this file.
 Under normal circumstances we would probably would have used a config server for this.

 ## Javadoc

 I have also generated javadocs which should help you quickly understand how the application works.
-Please refer to the javadoc folder in the root directory or click [here](https://google.com/) to access it.
+Please refer to the javadoc folder in the root directory and launch index.html

 ***